What is an FHA 203k Loan and How Does it Work?

 4. Choose your contractors

-The next step is to find the right contractors.
+The next step is to find licensed contractors.
 Qualifying contractors must be licensed and insured, and they typically have to be in full-time business.
-You can’t use buddies who do construction on the side, and you typically can’t do the work yourself unless you’re a contractor by profession.
+You can’t use buddies who do construction on the side, and you typically can’t do the work yourself unless you’re a licensed contractor by profession.

-The best results will come from experienced and professional remodeling firms that have done at least one 203k renovation in the past.
-Be aware that your entire project can be held up by one contractor who is unwilling to complete the necessary forms.
-So you might even go so far as to write the 203k paperwork requirements into the contractor agreement.
+The best results will come from experienced and professional remodeling firms that have done at least one 203(k) renovation in the past.
+Be aware that one contractor’s refusal to complete the required forms could delay your entire project.
+So you might even go so far as to write the 203(k) paperwork requirements into the contractor agreement.

 5. Get your bids